Configuring taxonomies and categories

 The three default taxonomies, as their names suggest, organize all checkers by language.
 You can set up taxonomies to report on whatever is important to you.
 For example:

-- to measure compliance with a standard such as CWE.
+- to measure compliance with a standard such as MISRA.
 In this case, you'd include only the checkers that detect violations of the standard.
-Taxonomy files for CERT, CWE, DISA STIG and OWASP are provided for you in your <server_installation>/taxonomies folder, which you can import as you choose.
+Taxonomy files for CERT, CWE, DISA STIG, MISRA, and others are provided for you in your <server_installation>/taxonomies folder, which you can import as you choose.

 - to measure software quality

 The standalone Taxonomy editor is used to configure custom taxonomies, categories and to edit reference information.
 It is accessed from the command line by running one of the following commands:

 To create a new configuration file, run the command:

 The Taxonomy Editor will open in a new window and you can make any changes required.
 Once you are finished making changes, click OK .
 Now save the file where you can find it easily, then import it for your project using the kwadmin import-config command or by importing it through the Configuration tab for your specific project in Static Code Analysis.

 For projects with an existing configuration file, run the command: